thomashigginbotham/episerver-base/README.md

 **This is a sample README file and should be modified with your own project details.**

 Episerver Base aims to provide a clean starting point without having to pull in a lot of additional code from the Alloy template just to get things up and running.
-It includes features not available in an empty Episerver project that are common to most websites (e.g. support for page titles and meta keywords and descriptions).
+It includes features not available in an empty Episerver project that are common to most websites such as:

+* Meta title, keywords, and description properties
+* Image alt text
+* Script and style bundling
+* Common media types
+* Accessible drop-down menu
+* And more to come...

 ## Getting Started